 We specialize in developing and applying statistical methods, computational tools, and mathematical models to study the immune system and other complex biological systems, such as the microbiome, using high-dimensional, high-throughput data, with the goal of advancing our understanding of these systems and their interactions with human health and treatments.

 One exciting area of our research is the study of the evolution of the B-cell repertoire.
 Understanding this fascinating process involves solving how B cells, through somatic hypermutation (SHM) and clonal selection, adapt to recognize foreign antigens and neutralize pathogens.
-This work involves using machine learning and statistical tools and stochastic processes (e.g., multitype age-dependent branching processes) to quantify and predict how SHM accumulate over time in the immunoglobulin genes and how these mutations impact the structure and binding properties of the receptors and antibodies produced by B cells.
+This work involves using machine learning and statistical tools as well as stochastic processes (e.g., branching processes) to quantify and predict how SHM accumulate over time in the immunoglobulin genes and how these mutations impact the structure and binding properties of the receptors and antibodies produced by B cells.

 Our lab is highly collaborative, working closely with numerous research groups.